In this article we'll talk about the technical terms of online training and e-learning.

 - Because it simply does what it is supposed to do.

-- Because the simplicity is also understandable for course administrators and Scorm courses run quite smoothly.
+- Because it's simplicity makes it easier for course administrators and SCORM courses run quite smoothly.

-- And because in most cases it is also absolutely sufficient to know whether someone has passed or not.
+- And because in most cases it's absolutely sufficient to know whether someone has passed or not.
 How long it took, how many attempts were needed, etc., this information is actually not relevant in most cases.
 In countries like Germany, which has a traditionally strong co-determination, such information is often (and with good reason) not wanted.

 However, modern authoring tools can publish a course in almost all relevant standards.